-Our vision for the Severn is: A vibrant healthy Severn for everyone.
+Our vision for the Severn is: A healthy, resilient river Severn for everyone.

 At Severn Rivers Trust we are fighting for a future where our children and grand children can enjoy healthy vibrant rivers teeming with diverse and wonderful life – from Atlantic salmon to white clawed crayfish, and from freshwater pearl mussels to European eel.
 We want to preserve these special places for everyone to enjoy – to walk, play,swim, paddle and make lasting memories.

 Can you help?
 We need support from volunteers, donors and partners to ensure we can spread our message and make a difference on the river.

 We are passionate about rivers, their wildlife and the people who love them.
 We hope you are inspired by our work and that you want to make a difference, with us or on your own river.